 Every single family and baby are different.
 What works for some babies may not always work for yours.
 This was a hard one for me because most of my friends already had kids and Jack was my first.
 Take their advice (when you ask for it) and try it out.
 If it doesn't work, you'll have to figure out what works best for your own kid.
 Also, don't forget everyone struggles through the hell that is your baby's first month on Earth.
 It's the hardest thing ever, and you're not alone.
 Even if Susan seemed like she had it all together, she probably didn't.
 Don't compare yourself to her.

-Until he had gained enough weight at his first check-up, our pediatrician told us to wake Jack up every two hours to feed him.
-It's really important they don't miss meals when they're trying to put that weight back on after birth, especially in the first moth.
+Until he had gained enough weight at his first checkup, our pediatrician told us to wake Jack up every two hours to feed him.
+It's really important they don't miss meals when they're trying to put that weight back on after birth, especially in the first month.

 For all those people who say breastfeeding is "natural" and that it's instinctual for your baby to nurse, I call baloney.
 It may be that way for some women, but every single one of my friends (and myself) who tried to breastfeed had trouble getting their babies to latch, and it took a long time for it to work out for my friends.
 I cried and cried and cried and got so frustrated I couldn't get my son to latch.
 I wanted to breastfeed so bad.
 Now I'm exclusively pumping — which really sucks, but hey, what are you going to do?
 All of my friends and other women told me how hard it was and how frustrated they felt.
 Just know you're not alone and there are usually options available to you, like lactation consultants or other breastfeeding mamas to give you advice.
 And if you still can't make it work, don't stress out.
 It's OK.
 As long as your baby is getting fed, that's the most important thing, right?